Investment Casting / Additive Manufacturing

-Investment casting – using the lost wax casting technique (this reference term is due to the wax that is used in this methodology) – is one of the oldest casting methods known dating back over 5000 years and examples of its uses in producing jewellery and statues can be traced back to use with natural waxes.
+Investment casting – using the lost wax casting development technique (this reference term is due to the wax that is used in this methodology) – is one of the oldest casting methods known dating back over 5000 years and examples of its uses in producing jewellery and statues can be traced back to use with natural waxes.

 Investment Casting – The Process

 The investment casting process – using the lost wax technique – is one of the oldest casting methods known and examples of its uses in producing jewellery and statues can be traced back several thousand years.
 With its roots in ancient Mesopotamia and Egypt, its commercial life only really began during World War II when military demands were overtaxing the machine tool industry.

 The basic stages of the lost wax process are outlined below:

 1. Wax Making – Wax replicas of the desired castings are produced by injection moulding using a metal die.
 These replicas are called “patterns”.

 2. Wax Assembly – These patterns are attached via a ‘gate’ to a central wax stick, referred to as a ‘tree’ or ‘sprue’, to form a casting cluster or assembly, and mounted on a pouring cup.